Amelia Peabody Charitable Fund

 5. Community Connection and Validation

-The trustees "particularly favor grants to organizations that employ members of the populations that they serve and where the organization is based in the very neighborhoods that are served."
-Provide evidence that the organization and its work are valued by constituents and the surrounding community.
+The trustees "particularly favour grants to organisations that employ members of the populations that they serve and where the organisation is based in the very neighbourhoods that are served."
+Provide evidence that the organisation and its work are valued by constituents and the surrounding community.

 6. Geographic Priority Alignment